BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^coercion]: **Stopping Coercion.** We are aware of some solutions, such as the fact that the [Keystone wallet](https://keyst.one/) can create passphrase wallets that only become visible if you know the passphrase.
 Generally, we feel these accentuate other problems, specifically: (1) there is higher chance of loss for an "invisible" wallet, especially to heirs; and (2) there is a real chance of personal death for refusing to turn over a secret wallet under coercion.
 As with everything, it's a question of balance, and we balance vulnerability to this adversary as less important than loss or death.

 [^lifehashchange]: **Lifehash Differences.** Though the Lifehash libraries standardize the visual hash output for a specific input, different apps and devices and can choose to show Lifehashes for different objects.
 Gordian Seed Tool's main Lifehash is for the seed, while Sparrow shows a Lifehash for its master fingerprint.
 This makes sense for the two different programs, because GST was specifically built to store seeds, while Sparrow will often just have a key (and perhaps just a public key, for a read-only wallet).
-That means the two Lifehashes will differ.
-But, once you see a Lifehash on Sparrow, it should always be the same, just like the Lifehash should always be the same in Gordian Seed Tool.
-So how do you know the correct key got transferred from Gordian Seed Tool to Sparrow?
-You test it out by sending a small transaction back from Sparrow, later in this procedure.
+That's why Seed Tool displays a variety of different Lifehashes, past its default one for the seed.
+Beyond that, once you see a default Lifehash on one device, it should always be the same on that device.

+[^passed]: **What if the Supply-Chain Check Failed?** Obviously, don't use a device to store your keys if it doesn't pass its security checks!

 [^safetydeposit]: **Are Safety Deposit Boxes Safe?** Generally, yes, a safety deposit box is likely to be safer than anything but an unmovable safe that you personally control.
 Theoretically any safety deposit box requires dual control where you have one key and the bank the other.
 And theoretically your box is in a vault which is highly secured.
 But, safety deposit boxes are not fireproof.
 They're not waterproof.
 You don't know if a copy of a key has been made.
 Finally, they're not covered by FDIC protections, which can reduce a bank's incentives to keep them safe.
 A lot depends on both the trustworthiness of the bank and its adherence to security protocols.
 But even a great bank may not be enough: some states have become very aggressive about seizing (stealing) material from safety deposit boxes if they're "abandoned" ... which it turns out can mean that they're [not accessed for a few years](https://abcnews.go.com/GMA/story?id=4832471&page=1).
 California made news with seizures after a mere three years, but other states have given themselves the right to do so after ten years.
 Overall, this scenario should keep you protected from the worst potential problems, because you'll visit your safety deposit box every year, and because it doesn't contain enough keys to access your digital assets.
 Just be aware that it might be less safe than you think.